reactive-python/reactpy/docs/source/adding-interactivity/responding-to-events.rst

 Responding to Events
 ====================

 IDOM lets you add event handlers to your parts of the interface.
-This means that you can assign functions that are triggered when a particular user interaction occurs like clicking, hovering, of focusing on form inputs, and more.
+These events handlers are functions which can be assigned to a part of a UI such that, when a user iteracts with the interface, those functions get triggered.
+Examples of interaction include clicking, hovering, of focusing on form inputs, and more.